 Below is a picture from Wikipedia of Buckfast bees.
 It’s possible that they are but they seem a bit on the light side to me.
 More interesting is that two of the bees seen here are markedly darker than their sisters which suggests that their mother, however ‘pure’ has mated with a mixture of drones.

 What any hybrid bee does not have in the real world is any reliability when bred from and subsequent generations will always be a mixed bag.
-Brother Adam was working in a different world, most of Britain’s bees had been killed by Acarine and Chronic Bee Paralysis Virus (CBPV) also known as Isle of Wight Disease and it would have been much easier in those days to control the mating of queens.
+Brother Adam was working in a different world and Britain’s bees were thought to have been killed by Acarine and Chronic Bee Paralysis Virus (CBPV) also known as Isle of Wight Disease so it would have been much easier in those days to control the mating of queens.
 Such control is seldom possible here and now.